 What is the mission and vision of your organisation?

-Why did you decided to become a GWP Partner?
+Why did you decide to become a GWP Partner?

 What have you found to be the benefits of being a GWP Partner?

-What is one challenge facing the management of water resource in your region?
+What challenges face the management of water resources in your region?